FinweLtd/app-livesync-gstreamer-hello/README.md

 The SignalingServer is required for establishing a connection between the peers, ie. the 360° camera and the web player.
 Video playback does not require it anymore after streaming begins.

 However, we have implemented several control commands for exchanging information between the player and the camera.
-These are transmitted as control commands from the web player to the camera via the SignalingServer.
+These are transmitted from the web player to the camera via the SignalingServer.
 In addition, the camera send messages to the web player to inform e.g. how many simultaneous clients it supports and whether there is room to join, or not.

 For example, you can click a '+' or '-' button in the web player's UI to zoom in/out.
-As a result of a button click, the web player will send a message to the camera.
-You can see this message in the SignalingServer's debug log:
+As a result of the button click, the web player will send a message to the camera.
+You can see this message in the SignalingServer's console/log:

 ```
 [10.38.20] RECV: 'message': zoom-in